Economy of the United States: Employment

 Panel chart illustrates nine key economic variables measured annually in 2014–2017.
 The years 2014–2016 were during President Obama's second term, while 2017 was during President Trump's term.
 Refer to citations on detail page.

 There were approximately 160.4 million people in the U.S. labor force in 2017, the fourth largest labor force in the world behind China, India, and the European Union.

 The government (federal, state and local) employed 22 million in 2010.
 Small businesses are the nation's largest employer, representing 37% of American workers.
 The second-largest share of employment belongs to large businesses employing 36% of the U.S. workforce.
 White collar workers comprise 44% of the workforce as of 2022, up from 34% in 2000.

 The nation's private sector employs 85% of working Americans.
 Government accounts for 14% of all U.S. workers.
 Over 99% of all private employing organizations in the U.S. are small businesses.
 The 30 million small businesses in the U.S. account for 64% of newly created jobs (those created minus those lost).
 Jobs in small businesses accounted for 70% of those created in the last decade.

 The proportion of Americans employed by small business versus large business has remained relatively the same year by year as some small businesses become large businesses and just over half of small businesses survive for more than five years.
-Amongst large businesses, several of the largest companies and employers in the world are American companies.
-Amongst them are Walmart, which is both the largest company and the largest private sector employer in the world.
+Among large businesses, several of the largest companies and employers in the world are American companies.
+Among them is Walmart, which is both the largest company and the largest private sector employer in the world.
 Walmart employs 2.1 million people worldwide and 1.4 million in the U.S. alone.